Joe Garagiola: Baseball broadcasting

 Garagiola alternated play-by-play duties with Curt Gowdy on NBC until 1976, when he assumed the role full-time.
 He teamed with color commentator Tony Kubek from 1976 to 1982; in 1983, he shifted to color commentary as Vin Scully joined the network as lead play-by-play announcer.
-(Kubek joined Bob Costas to form NBC's #2 baseball announcing duo in this era.)
-Besides working on the Saturday Game of the Week for NBC, the team of Scully and Garagiola called three All-Star Games (1983, 1985, and 1987), three National League Championship Series (1983, 1985, and 1987), and three World Series (1984, 1986, and 1988).
+(Kubek was demoted to NBC's #2 baseball broadcast with Bob Costas.)
+Aside from working the Saturday Game of the Week for NBC, Scully and Garagiola called three All-Star Games (1983, 1985, and 1987), three National League Championship Series (1983, 1985, and 1987), and three World Series (1984, 1986, and 1988).

-After calling one final World Series with Scully in 1988, Garagiola resigned from the network in November following a contract dispute.
+After calling the World Series with Scully in 1988, Garagiola resigned from the network in November following a contract dispute.
 His slot on NBC's baseball broadcasts was subsequently filled by Tom Seaver.